 History of The Parthenon

 The Parthenon is the centerpiece of Centennial Park–Nashville’s premier urban park.
 It was built in 1897 to commemorate the 100th anniversary of Tennessee’s admission to the United States.
-Why did they build a replica of The Parthenon of all things?
+Why did they make a replica of The Parthenon of all things?
 Incidentally, before country music took the Tennessee capital by storm, it was known as the Athens of the South.
-Nashville is home to a number of colleges and universities and is regarded for its public school system and commitment to education.
+Nashville is home to many colleges and universities and is regarded for its public school system and commitment to education.
 The building was never intended to remain a permanent structure after the exposition.
 However, due to the expense of demolition and its popularity, The Nashville Parthenon was saved.

 What to Expect

 My first impression of The Parthenon was its size.
 I knew it was a full-sized replica of the real thing in Greece, but since I haven’t seen the original, I had no comparison.
 It’s huge!
 The Nashville version also features plaster replicas that are direct copies of the Parthenon Marbles.
 The building also features seven-ton bronze entrance doors on the east and west ends.
 These doors are the largest of their kind in the world!

 The building itself is impressive, but wait until you step inside.
 The Parthenon is also an art gallery.
 It’s home to a collection of sixty-three paintings known as the Cowan Collection.
 James Montgomery Cowan, a Scotch-Irish American philanthropist, donated the collection in 1927.
 It features paintings mostly of landscapes and seascapes by American artists.